gebob19/Dropout-Attention/README.md

 Let P(i) be the probability of setting all the units at index i of the sequence to zero.

-P(i) = max(attention-vector) - *attention[i]*
+P(i) = max(attention-vector) - *attention-vector[i]*

 To satisfy the probability axioms we apply the softmax function across P(i).
 We then sample `max(1, sequence_length * dropout_rate)` indices, and set the corresponding word-vectors to zero.

 # Setup

 The dataset used was the Large Movie Review Dataset [1].
 The Transformer model [2] was used since it has shown great results in previous NLP tasks.
-The Dropout-Attention layers were included after the Multihead-Attention and Feedforward layers.
-The only difference between the two models is the type of dropout applied in intermediate layers.
+The Dropout Attention layers were included after the Multihead-Attention and Feedforward layers.
+The only difference between the two models is the type of Dropout applied to intermediate layers.
 Hyperparameters and model size between the two models were kept the same.

 # Results

 ## 6-Layer Transformer (1 Epoch - Full Dataset)
 > Test Accuracy <br/>
 > Attention Dropout: 0.8494 <br/>
-> Dropout: 0.8354
+> Vanilla Dropout: 0.8354

 ### Training
 ![alt text](images/6layer-train.png)